jameskantor-ML/image-classification-port-to-pytorch/README.md

 # Food-101 Image Classification: TensorFlow to PyTorch Migration

-A complete reimplementation of a food image classification system, migrating from TensorFlow to PyTorch while maintaining academic rigor and adding production-ready improvements.
+A complete reimplementation of a food image classification model, migrating from TensorFlow to PyTorch while maintaining academic rigor and adding production-ready improvements.

 ## Project Overview

 This project ports a high-performing image classification CNN originally developed as part of a Boston University Master's program group project.
 The original implementation achieved strong academic results using TensorFlow on Google Colab with A100 GPU compute.
-Post-graduation, the need to run locally on an RTX 5090 GPU—which lacked TensorFlow driver support at the time—motivated a complete framework migration to PyTorch.
+Post-graduation, I wanted to run the model on a local RTX 5090 GPU which lacked TensorFlow driver support at the time.
+So, I successfully migrated the code to PyTorch.
+The original approaches and model selection and experimentation was performed by a team, but this migration is my own work.

 ### Dataset
 - **Food-101**: 101,000 images across 101 food categories